-At what age does PMS start?
-Various conditions: what can be confused with pregnancy
+At what age does PMS begin?
+Various conditions: what can pregnancy be confused with?

-Doctors have long puzzled over the causes of women's malaise before menstruation.
-Some healers associated it with the phases of the moon, others with the area in which the woman lives.
+Doctors have long puzzled over the causes of female malaise before menstruation.
+Some healers associated it with the phases of the moon, others with the area in which the woman lived.

-The condition of the girl before menstruation remained a mystery for a long time.
-Only in the twentieth century the veil of secrecy was slightly opened.
+The girl’s condition before her period remained a mystery for a long time.
+Only in the twentieth century the veil of secrecy was lifted a little.

 PMS is a mix of 150 different physical and mental symptoms.
-To one degree or another, about 75% of women experience manifestations of premenstrual syndrome.
+To one degree or another, about 75% of women experience symptoms of premenstrual syndrome.

 How long does PMS last for girls?
-Unpleasant symptoms begin to appear 2-10 days before the onset of menstruation, and disappear with the advent of the "red" days of the calendar.
+Unpleasant symptoms begin to appear 2-10 days before the start of menstruation, and disappear with the appearance of the “red” days of the calendar.

 • Crime chronicle.
-PMS is not only shattered nerves and broken plates.
-Most traffic accidents, crimes, thefts committed by women occurred between the 21st and 28th days of the menstrual cycle.
+PMS is not only frayed nerves and broken plates.
+Most road accidents, crimes, and thefts committed by women occurred between the 21st and 28th days of the menstrual cycle.

 • Shopping therapy.
-According to research, a few days before menstruation, women are most susceptible to the temptation to buy as much as possible.
+According to research, a few days before their period, women are most susceptible to the temptation to buy as much as possible.

-• PMS symptoms are more prone to women engaged in mental work and residents of large cities.
+• Women engaged in mental work and residents of large cities are more susceptible to symptoms of PMS.

 • The term PMS was first used by Robert Frank, an obstetrician-gynecologist from England.